Solved! When Is the Best Time of Year for Spraying Fruit Trees?

 Understanding when to spray fruit trees—as well as which kind of product to spray on your trees, and why—can be confusing.
 Here's what you need to know in order to yield a delicious bumper crop of apples, peaches, pears, and more.

 Q: The fruit on several fruit trees in my garden grows poorly and the leaves look bad.
-I probably need to spray the trees, but don’t know how to go about it.
+I probably need to spray the trees, but don’t know how or when to go about it.
 Can you tell me when to spray fruit trees?

 A: Caring for fruit trees is a year-round job that includes pruning, fertilizing, removing diseased fruit, and spraying at different times of the year.
 Timing is critical for each of these tasks.
 During active growth, the trees absorb and use nutrients from fertilizers.